Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread engine is a chess engine written in c++.
 There is still a lot of room for improvement, but the engine is quite strong (for humans, at least).
 It uses minimax search with NNUE (efficiently updatable neural network) as an evaluation function.
+The neural network is homemade and trained using lichess's open database with evaluated games.

 Bread engine does not have a graphical interface built in.
 However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).